Sauvie Island Center’s 2013 Summer Farm Camp

 July 22-26 Farm Camp with the Peninsula Park Community Center.

-This week of camp is sponsored by the Portland Garden Club.
-Thanks to their support, the Peninsula Park Community Center will be able to help underwrite the cost of a week-long camp, allowing more children to attend.
+This week of camp is sponsored by the Portland Garden Club , the East Multnomah County Soil and Water Conservation District and the Templeton Foundation.
+Thanks to their support, the Peninsula Park Community Center will be able to offer the week of Farm Camp at reduced rates, allowing more children to attend.
 For children 8-11 years old.
 9:00 – 5:30.
 Register through the Community Center here.

 July 29-August 2 – Sauvie Island Center Farm Camp.